$2,665 pp (USD)

 Lake Manyara National Park

-You will go by car to Lake Manyara National Park this morning.
+After breakfast your driver will take you to Lake Manyara National Park this morning.
 Your last stop on this incredible safari!
 Located 120 km west of Arusha, Manyara is a tiny yet diversified park.
 Everything in this place is scaled differently.
-The Great Rift Escarpment looms over the western edge of Lake Manyara, making it both majestic and compact—it is among Africa's narrowest parks.
+The Great Rift Escarpment looms over the western edge of Lake Manyara, making it both majestic and compact; it is among Africa's narrowest parks.
 A tiny salt lake is the park's namesake.
 It encompasses a sizable portion of the park and is home to thousands of wading birds, including flamingos and more than 500 other bird species.
 It floods and dries with the seasons.
-In the park's dense evergreen forest, you might spot elephants and baboons, and keep an eye out for the tree-climbing lions that have gained notoriety across Africa, You are going to have a picnic in the park.
+In the park's dense evergreen forest, you might spot elephants and baboons, and keep an eye out for the tree-climbing lions that have gained notoriety across Africa.
+You are going to have a picnic in the park.

-You will be dropped off at a location of your choosing, such as Arusha, Kilimanjaro Airport, or Arusha Airport, following your game drive.
+You will be dropped off at the lodge or airport, such as Moshi, Arusha, Kilimanjaro Airport, or Arusha Airport, for departure.

 - Main Destination: